25 Things to do in Tuscany (2024): Best places to see

 Holidays in Tuscany

 In Tuscany you will find the most beautiful places in Italy.
-It’s impossible to explore the whole of Tuscany in a few days and it’s better to choose a specific part of Tuscany to explore more closely.
+It is impossible to explore the whole of Tuscany in a few days, so it is better to choose a specific part of Tuscany to explore more closely.

 For example, you can head north to Tuscany via the Apuan Alps, where famous cities such as Pisa, Florence, Lucca or Pistoia are located.